 1992-Georgia’s Continuum Alliance officially changed its name to Healthy Mothers Healthy Babies of Georgia.

-Today-Healthy Mothers Healthy Babies Coalition of Georgia (“HMHB”) continues to serve as a statewide nonprofit, nonpartisan organization of concerned citizens who educate and advocate for improving the health of Georgia’s mothers, babies and families
+Today-Healthy Mothers Healthy Babies Coalition of Georgia (“HMHBGA”) continues to serve as a statewide nonprofit, nonpartisan organization of concerned citizens who educate and advocate for improving the health of Georgia’s mothers, babies and families